Home > Travel information > Travel for animals > Pet restrictions

 - Tosa (or Tosa Ken)

 Breed, age or weight of the animal should be confirmed by the animal's health certificate (dated within 10 days of transport).
-If the breed listed on the Health Certificate is inaccurate, United reserves the right to refuse the animal.
+If the breed listed on the health certificate is inaccurate, United reserves the right to refuse the animal.
 Additionally, United reserves the right to refuse any animal that displays aggression or viciousness at the time of tender.

 Embargo for adult Bulldogs

 United does not accept English Bulldogs, French Bulldogs, Olde English Bulldogges or mixes of these breeds that are older than six months or weigh more than 20 pounds at any time of year.
-Puppies of this breed (dogs weighing less than 20 pounds or younger than six months) are accepted year-round.
-If shipping a puppy of this breed, refer to the shipping requirements in the short-nosed (brachycephalic) dog breeds section to ensure the safety of your animal.
+Dogs of these breeds and their mixes that are younger than six months or weigh less than 20 pounds are accepted year-round.
+Refer to the shipping requirements in the short-nosed (brachycephalic) dog breeds section to ensure the safety of your animal.

 All American Bulldogs, Boston Terriers, Pugs and breed mixes

 United will accept American Bulldogs, Boston Terriers, Pugs and mixes of these breeds according to the following conditions:

-- Puppies of these breeds that are between eight weeks and six months of age and are less than 20 pounds (9 kg) will be accepted at any time of the year for travel within the U.S. and Puerto Rico.
+- Puppies of these breeds that are between eight weeks and six months of age or weigh less than 20 pounds (9 kg) will be accepted at any time of the year for travel within the U.S. and Puerto Rico.
 For more information on puppies being imported to the U.S., please see the restrictions for puppies section below.

 - Adults of these breeds that are older than six months of age or weigh more than 20 pounds (9 kg) are subject to the following restrictions:

 - May 15 - September 15: None will be accepted.

-- September 16 - May 14: These animals will be accepted as long as the forecasted temperatures along the itinerary are expected to be 85 degrees Fahrenheit (29 degrees Celsius) or lower at the time the animal's flight(s) is scheduled to arrive and depart.
+- September 16 - May 14: These animals will be accepted as long as the forecasted temperatures along the itinerary are expected to be no higher than 85°F (29°C) at the time when the animal's flights are scheduled to arrive and depart.
 Animals with connecting flights may also be kenneled during the day to avoid the heat.

 Adult poultry embargo